bakgaard/Stories/AdrexTheEngineer/TheMeeting.md

 At that moment, however, Vesper turned her head to look away, which was plenty to tell that was not the case.
 Adrex looked towards her, Percival followed Adrex' eyes to his daughter, before he sighed and followed:
 "- a lot, but she is fine.
-We just had some questions we needed answer to".
+We just had some questions we needed answers to".
 Vesper tried to vet her lips, but it was way too obvious it was to cover another expression.

 Adrex' eyes flew back to human: